-Age: 47 Director Since: 2015
+Age: 48 Director Since: 2015 Committees: Member of the Compensation Committee; Member of the Safety

-Committees: Member of the Compensation Committee; Member of the Safety & Compliance Committee
+& Compliance Committee

-Principal Occupation: Board Chair
+Principal Occupation: Chief Executive Officer

 Experience: Ms. Madden was appointed CEO of NORDAM in 2011.
-Headquartered in Tulsa, Oklahoma, NORDAM is one of the world's premier family-owned aerospace providers of composites and engineered solutions, across multiple facilities in North America, Europe and Asia Pacific.
-Madden joined the company in 1999, and progressed through a series of roles in both operations and sales, including manager of strategic market planning; vice president of Global Sales and Marketing; vice president of the Repair Group; chief operating officer, overseeing all repair and manufacturing operations in the United States, Europe and Asia; and president of NORDAM.
-Since joining NORDAM in 1999, Ms. Madden has been based in Tulsa, and has spent considerable time at NORDAM's facilities in the United Kingdom and Singapore.
+Headquartered in Tulsa, Oklahoma, NORDAM is one of the world's premier family-owned aerospace providers of composite structures and engineered solutions, employing 2,500 stakeholders across multiple facilities in North America, Europe and Asia Pacific.
+Ms. Madden joined NORDAM in 1999, and progressed through a series of roles in operations, sales, and strategic market planning; vice president of Global Sales and Marketing; vice president of the Repair Group; chief operating officer, overseeing all repair and manufacturing operations in the United States, Europe and Asia; and president of NORDAM.
 Prior to her NORDAM career, she was a senior consultant on mergers and acquisitions, corporate recovery services and financial advisory in global finance.
+Ms. Madden holds an MBA from the University of Chicago, and a Bachelor of Science in business administration and finance from the University of Notre Dame.